cghimire/Grocery-Management-System/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 This project is based on real spending data for three months.
-Using this data we applied three techniques such as Cluster, Association, and neural network analysis.
-We were trying to solve following questions.
+Using this data, we applied three techniques, such as Cluster, Association, and neural network analysis.
+We were trying to solve the following questions.

 * What are the categories and stores that we frequently purchase our daily stuffs?
 * How is our buying pattern and What are the items that we most likely buy together?